What should I expect in treatment?

 What is pharmacogenetic testing?

-As a step towards creating a more accurate and personalized treatment plan, Dr. Fohrer offers pharmacogenetic testing.
-In many patients, certain drugs do not work as well as expected, whereas in other patients they cause toxic effects, even at lower doses.
-For some patients, the reason may be genetic.
+As a step towards creating a more accurate and personalized treatment plan, We offer cutting edge pharmacogenetic testing.
+In many patients, certain medications do not work as well as expected, whereas in other patients they can cause side effects, even at lower doses.
+For some patients, the reason may be in their genes.
+We offer Genesight testing to help identify the best medication to help you be your best.
 Click here for more information.

 How can I get to your office if I don’t drive?

-Dr. Fohrer’s office is accessible by public transportation.
-(Bus Rte 44, 105, 106, R5 and Paoli/Thorndale train with a short walk from the Haverford train station).
+Our office is accessible by public transportation.
+(Bus Rte 44, 105, 106, R5 and Paoli/Thorndale train with a short walk from the Narberth train station).

-If you don’t seen answers to your questions about addiction and recovery, please contact Dr. Fohrer with your questions
+If you don’t seen answers to your questions about mood, addiction and recovery, please contact us below with any questions.